serg06/jackbox-finder/README.md

 ## Example:

-Let's say someone tells you "My Jackbox room code begins with the letters QW."
+Let's say you're watching a Twitch streamer and they say "My Jackbox room code begins with the letters QW."

 You can find all rooms that begin with `QW` by running